RobertoDiLorenzo/Skywater_tools/README.md

 The compilation of each tool depends on the configuration of your system.

 ## Run tools
-To run Xschem is necessry tipy in a shell the command:
+To run Xschem is necessary write in a shell the command:

 ```
 xschem